lnwwaveza007/lnwwaveza007/README.md

 - 👋 Hi, I’m @lnwwaveza007
 - 👀 I’m interested in everything in computer
-- 🌱 I’m currently learning java (minecraft plugin developer)
+- 🌱 I’m currently learning java (minecraft plugin developer) also html css javascript and lua for FiveM.
 - 💞️ I’m looking to collaborate on discord (not now)
 - 📫 How to reach me discord : Lnwwaveza007#2178